sharmaabhijith/CARLA_Town10_Dataset/README.md

 # CARLA Town 10 Dataset
-Sample image frames from the CART (CARLA Town 10) dataset.
-Town 10 is the HD map in CARLA, replicating realistic scenarios.

 Download dataset by navigating to this page: [CARLA Town 10 Dataset](https://sharmaabhijith.github.io/CARLA_Town10_Dataset/)

 ![Sample image frames from the CART (CARLA Town 10) dataset.
 Town 10 is the HD map in CARLA, replicating realistic scenarios](static/images/catt.png)

+Sample images from the CART (CARLA Town 10) dataset.
+Town 10 is the HD map in CARLA, replicating realistic scenarios.

 ## Dataset Description
 The CARLA Town 10 Dataset is a photo-realistic dataset created using the CARLA simulator in Town 10.
 This dataset is designed for tasks like object detection, autonomous driving research, and adversarial testing.
 Below are the key details: